Tomato-Potato Psyllids

 “Psyllid sugar” and nymphs.

 Typically seen on: Primarily tomatoes and potatoes but also on other members of the nightshade family (Solanaceae) which includes peppers, eggplants, and tomatillos.
-In addition, the psyllids are attracted to weeds belonging to the nightshade family.
+In addition, the tomato-potato psyllids are attracted to weeds belonging to the nightshade family.
 I also learned that these pests are particularly attracted to ‘Yellow Pear’ tomatoes.

 Tomato-potato psyllids